xoho/example-gofundme/README.md

  * WeedFs (distributed object store like S3)
  * PyDantic for model validation
  * Celery for task management
+ * Docker
+ * Github actions to build the docker image

 ## Update algorithm